-The volunteer programme organised by Green Blue Life Uganda is constantly evolving and it is therefore possible that the programme described below will have changed once you participate.
+The volunteer programme organised by Green Blue Life Uganda is constantly evolving and it is therefore possible that the programme will have changed once you participate.
 It is therefore necessary that all participants are flexible, helpful and respectful.

 It is prohibited to consume alcohol and other illicit substances during the programme.

 The programme is not suitable for those who are looking for a relaxing vacation, since active participation is necessary.
 Since parts of the programme take place in national parks inhabited by wild animals, it is necessary that all participants follow the orders of the leaders / park rangers and respect the wilderness itself.
 Participants must be in good physical and mental shape.

 Participation can be cancelled four weeks before the official beginning of the programme at the latest.
 In case participants wish to end the programme early, no financial reimbursements will be given.